Short North Gala

 Celebrate and support the artistry, diversity, community, and spirit of the Short North Arts District in one deliciously unforgettable evening.

-JOIN US FOR THE GALLERIE BAR & BISTRO PRIVATE RECEPTION
+JOIN US FOR THE PRIVATE RECEPTION

-2017 SHORT NORTH GALA HONOREES
+2018 SHORT NORTH GALA HONOREES

+Honorees in all categories are nominated by the community.
 This year’s honorees and the individual award categories are described below.